CC: Good morning, Captain Ruppelt.

 peapicker to digest.

-takes a deep breath, using the pregnant pause to shift his immense heft
+deep breath, using the pregnant pause to shift his immense heft around

 into this?